tanjanita/shopping-mate/README.md

 # shoppingMate ![shopping bag icon](client/public/logo80.png)

-## <span style="color:BurlyWood"> _Yey, you're out shopping with your mate.
+### <span style="color:BurlyWood"> _Yey, you're out shopping with your mate.
 Let's split up that shopping list!_  </span>

 A clear and simple app which allows users to categorise shopping items into shopping aisles.
-Users can work on their shopping list together to add, check and delete shopping items.
-Eventually, individual user will be able to adopt item aisle categories in the list.
-This way, they can visually split up the list and be done faster :)
+Multiple users can simultaneously work on the same shopping list, where they can add, check and delete shopping items.
+Eventually, users will be able to select shopping aisles to take care of.
+This way, they can split up the list and be done faster :)

 <span style="color:SteelBlue;font-size:small"> _Icon by <a href="https://www.flaticon.com/authors/monkik" title="monkik">monkik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>_ </span>